Geology of North Korea

 The geology of North Korea has been studied by the Central Geological Survey of Mineral Resources, rare international research, and by inference from South Korea's geology.

+The oldest rocks are Precambrian in age, with basement gneisses and metamorphic supergroups dating back over two billion years.
+These are overlain by Paleozoic sedimentary sequences, including limestone, siltstone and coal-bearing formations deposited in shallow marine and continental rift environments.
+During the Mesozoic, the region experienced multiple orogenic events and significant plutonic intrusion.
+Cenozoic geology is characterized by limited sedimentary preservation due to regional uplift and erosion, with notable volcanic activity along the North Korea–China border.

 Precambrian

 Some international dating work around 1973 indicated that most basement rock in North Korea dates to the Proterozoic or the earlier Archean.
 The North Kyangsong Province gneiss samples indicated ages to 2.12 billion years ago and in 1985, the Sangni Metamorphic Supergroup and the Sangni Revolution were proposed as names for the gneiss-schist and gneiss formation.
 These groupings have been used to make sense of the 2.1 billion year old Punchon Granitic Gneiss, the Wonnan Group and the P'yonghae Group.

 The Machyollong Metamorphic Supergroup is particularly widespread in the northeast, overlying older basement rock near the Yalu River.
 The supergroup is up to 10 kilometers thick with magnesite-bearing marble, mica schist and quartzite (quartzite units increase in thickness to the west).
 The western edge of the Machyollong Zone is known as the Iwon Mobile Belt and contains extrusive and intrusive igneous rocks.

 The late Proterozoic Sangwon Synthem is widespread in the Pyongnam Basin and other, smaller basins in North Korea and experienced deformation during orogenies in the Mesozoic.